kaitlynduong21/MKS21X-FinalProject/README.md

 1/13: Kaitlyn fixed the hint feature in the TerminalDemo file, so it will work in the terminal.
 Sabrina tested the check and hint features altered the hint method in the Sudoku class.
 Sabrina also added a few more puzzles that will incorporate for different difficulty levels in the future.

 1/14: We changed the key symbols to work on the school computers (we programmed on a Mac).
 We also added retrieved saved board on the menu.

 1/15: We fixed backspace feature so it can't change the original numbers in the puzzle.
+Sabrina began working on incorporating different difficulty levels.

+1/16: Kaitlyn added a refresh feature which will allow the user to generate a different seeded board.
+She also changed the Sudoku constructor so that different difficulties will show different amount of squares filled in– easy will show 30, medium will show 25, and hard will show 20.